GoogleCloudPlatform/cloud-foundation-fabric/fast/README.md

 One of our objectives with FAST is to provide a lightweight reference design for the IaC repositories, and a built-in implementation for running our code in automated pipelines.
 Our CI/CD approach leverages [Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation), and provides sample workflow configurations for several major providers.
 Refer to the [CI/CD section in the bootstrap stage](./stages/0-bootstrap/README.md#cicd) for more details.
 We also provide separate [optional small stages](./extras/) to help you configure your CI/CD provider.

+### Multitenant organizations

+FAST has built-in support for complex multitenant organizations, where each tenant has complete control over a separate hierarchy rooted in a top-level folder.
+This approach is particularly suited for large enterprises where individual countries or business units have a large degree of autonomy.
+FAST implements multitenancy via [dedicated stages](stages-multitenant) for tenant-level bootstrap and resource management, which configure each separate hierarchy so that subsequent FAST stages (networking, security, data, etc.) can be bolted on for each tenant.

 ## Implementation

 There are many decisions and tasks required to convert an empty GCP organization to one that can host production environments safely.
 Arguably, FAST could expose those decisions as configuration options to allow for different outcomes.
 However, supporting all the possible combinations is almost impossible and leads to code which is hard to maintain efficiently.